awsdocs/amazon-ses-developer-guide/doc-source/send-email-authentication-dkim-bring-your-own.md

 If you want to configure an existing domain to use BYODKIM, complete the procedure in [Option 2: Configuring an existing domain identity](#send-email-authentication-dkim-bring-your-own-configure-identity-existing-domain) instead\.

 **To create an identity using BYODKIM from the console**
-+ Follow the procedures in [Creating and verifying a domain identity](creating-identities.md#verify-domain-procedure) and follow the BYODKIM option in the configure domain step\.
++ Follow the procedures in [Creating a domain identity](creating-identities.md#verify-domain-procedure), and when you get to Step 8, follow the BYODKIM specific instructions\.

 **To create an identity using BYODKIM from the AWS CLI**